Back to Blog

 Initiating the Upload Session

-First things first, you have to tell TikTok you intend to upload a video.
-You do this by making a POST request to the video.create endpoint.
-This initial call doesn't involve the video file at all; you're just registering your intent and giving TikTok a heads-up.
+First, you tell TikTok you intend to upload a video by making a POST request to the video.create endpoint.
+No video file yet.
+You're just registering your intent.

 Uploading the Video in Chunks